Skip to main content

 What you’ll get: An AI Overview feature that retrieves relevant snippets and generates a grounded answer with inline citations.

-This example uses item recommendations functionality that requires you to have an Enterprise plan as well as content uploaded to your content library.
+This example uses item recommendations functionality that requires you to have a Pro or Enterprise plan as well as content uploaded to your content library.

 When to use this: